 Acrylic nails are seen everywhere we go and are one of the hottest trends.
 It is exciting getting new acrylics, but every good thing must come to an end.
-The best option for removing acrylic nails is to get it removed at a salon by a technician, but not all of us have the time or money to get it removed.
-I read that acetone is not good for your health so I did some research on how to remove acrylic nails without acetone at home.
+The best option for removing acrylic nails is to get them removed at a salon by a technician, but not all of us have the time or money to get them removed.
+I read that acetone is not good for your health, so I researched how to remove acrylic nails without acetone at home.

-I have used acetone before to remove my acrylics, and it worked really well but decided to take a more natural route in removing my nails this time.
+I have used acetone before to remove my acrylics, and it worked really well, but I decided to take a more natural route in removing my nails this time.
 The chemicals in the acetone dissolved the acrylic nails in no time, and it was almost pain-free.
 Below are a few ways on how to remove acrylic without acetone at home.

 How to Remove Acrylic Nails Without Acetone at Home

 1. How To Remove Acrylic Nails Using Dental Floss

 Removing acrylic nails with dental floss takes patience, but it is effective and can be pain-free sometimes.